JamiLu/RME/README.md

   - storage(key, val) **Store data in RME instance**
   - storage(key) **Read data from RME instance storage**
   - onrmestoragechange(rmeState) **If defined, will be invoked every time when something was saved into the storage.
 Changed state will be given as parameter to the callback**
+  - script(source, id, type, text, defer, crossOrigin, charset, async) **Other way to add a script file on the go _source is required other parameters optional_**
   - config().addScript(Elem) **Add a Script element to the head on the fly**
   - config().removeScript(id|source) **Finds a script according to ID or source property**
 * Http